ardaicoz/AlgoZoo/group/meetingslog.md

 **Discussion:** We talked about how to create the interface for the test mode, we decided the locations of each element, then wrote the TestModeGUI class with its required methods.

+### Meeting ~ (08.05.2020, 3 hours)

+**Present:** Esra, Alp, Doğa

+**Discussion:** We fixed the bugs in TimerController class.
+We designed the basic structure of the challenge mode in the ChallengeModeGUI class and updated MenuScreen class to add ChallengeModeGUI class.

 ### Meeting ~ (09.05.2020, 2 hours)

 **Present:** Ayberk, Görkem